scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** poison

 You summon up to 3 ethereal totems on points in range you can see.
 Make a spellcasting roll against 2 bad dice for every totem summoned.
 On success you summon the totems.
 When casting this spell, and once per turn by spending 4 AP, you may command your totems to attack.
 The totems have a range of 5 and use your spellcasting roll for the attack.
-Creatures make a Stamina save against the attack, taking a wound of poison damage on fail and gaining Poison 1 for 1 minute on a critical.
+Creatures make a Stamina save against the attack, taking 1/0 of poison damage on fail and gaining Poison 1 for 1 minute on a critical.
 The totems have 2 wounds and use 3 defense dice with their defense roll.

 Add an enhanced die to the summoning roll for each level cast above 2nd.